 If the explicit web proxy is enabled on a FortiGate or VDOM, a mixture of flow-based and proxy-based inspection occurs.
 One or more interfaces configured to listen for web browser sessions on the configured explicit web proxy port (by default 8080) accept all HTTP and HTTPS sessions on the explicit proxy port that match an explicit web proxy policy.

 Plain text explicit web proxy HTTP traffic passes in parallel to both the IPS engine and the explicit web proxy for content scanning.
-The IPS engine applies IPS, Botnet checking, and application control content scanning.
+The IPS engine applies IPS and application control content scanning.
 The explicit web proxy applies DLP, web filtering, and AntiVirus content scanning.

 If the IPS engine and the explicit proxy do not detect any security threats, FortiOS relays the content to a destination interface.
 If the IPS engine or the explicit proxy detect a threat, FortiOS can block the threat and replace it with a replacement message.